Pasta with Creamy Arugula Sauce

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This would be a fairly low-glycemic recipe with whole wheat pasta, but it’s probably too high in carbs for low-carb diets.
-When it’s made with whole wheat pasta, part-skim ricotta, and decreasing the amount of pasta makes this recipe suitable for Phase 2 or 3 of the original South Beach Diet.
-If you’re actively trying to lose weight I would eat a small serving, with something like Easy Grilled Vegetables or Spicy Cabbage Salad on the side.
+When it’s made with whole wheat pasta, part-skim ricotta, and using the reduced amount of pasta like I did would make this recipe suitable for Phase 2 or 3 of the original South Beach Diet.
+If you’re actively trying to lose weight I would eat a small serving, with something like Easy Grilled Vegetables or Puerto Rican Spicy Cabbage Salad on the side.

 Find More Recipes Like This One: